-Alzheimer's disease, the most prominent form of dementia, is a progressive illness for which there is no cure; but there are plenty of options for preventing it and for reducing symptoms.
+Alzheimer’s disease, the most prominent form of dementia, is a progressive illness for which there is no cure.
+Mainstream medicine has little to offer, but there are a number of options for helping to prevent this memory-robbing disease and for reducing symptoms.

-This story is about three herbal cures in particular that lead the pack in alternative medicine: ginkgo; huperzine A; and turmeric.
+Three herbal remedies in particular have lead the pack in the fight against this devastating disease: ginkgo; huperzine A; and turmeric.

 1. Ginkgo Biloba: